 FlowInteractive visual effects by Karl Sims, 2018

-Flow is on display and open to the public in the CSAIL lobby of the Frank Gehry-designed MIT Stata Center.
-This project was commissioned by CSAIL, the Computer Science and Artificial Intelligence Laboratory at MIT.
+Flow is on display in the CSAIL lobby of the Frank Gehry-designed MIT Stata Center in Cambridge, Mass. and at the National Museum of Mathematics in NYC.
 A Kinect depth sensor detects the shapes of people in front of the display, and allows them to manipulate the simulations with their gestures and motions.
 The exhibit cycles through 10 effect modes with different simulations and visual effects, each lasting about one minute.
 The cycle of effects varies from day to day, so your experience may differ depending on when you visit.
 Photos from a subset of these effects are shown here.
 This Fluid Flow Tutorial provides some technical details on the real-time fluid simulations used for this exhibit.

 |